imehrose/imehrose/README.md

 Other: Chrome/Safari Extensions, REST APIs, GraphQL

 🚀 What I Do
-I create high-performance, scalable web applications with a focus on user experience.
-My expertise lies in the React ecosystem, where I've engineered dynamic, interactive components that deliver seamless performance.
-For instance, one of my recent projects led to a 25% increase in user retention and a 50% reduction in loading times for a major client.
+I specialize in crafting dynamic, interactive components and scalable frontend architectures with a strong focus on user experience.

 🌱 Currently Working On
 Next.js Project: Enhancing a server-side application with complex pagination and state management.